Every freelance consultant needs a go-to consulting proposal template.

 Sample PR Proposal

-This public relations proposal template from PandaDoc showcases a strong introduction.
-(Keep in mind, though, yours needn’t be this long.)
+This public relations proposal template from PandaDoc showcases a strong cover page.
 It starts with addressing the client and their needs, outlines the PR consultant’s unique experience and how that will help the client, and then closes with expressing confidence in the consultant’s abilities.
 Get the full PR proposal template here.

 Sample Interior Design Proposal